 Generally, federal student loans will be disbursed in at least two equal instalments after the student has attended at least one day of class.
 Loans will be disbursed at the beginning of each term or at the beginning and midpoint if the student is only attending one term.
 Projected standard disbursement dates are as shown in the table below.
+Actual disbursement dates may vary.
 All dates are subject to change.

-Term Cohort Projected Standard Disbursement Date
+Term Cohort Projected Standard Disbursement Dates

-OMS I July 28, 2022
+OMS I July 27, 2023

-22/Fall OMS II August 4, 2022
+23/Fall OMS II August 3, 2023

 OMS III August 5, 2022

-OMS IV July 7, 2022
+OMS IV July 7, 2023

-23/Spring OMS I - IV January 11, 2023
+24/Spring OMS I - IV January 10, 2023